raphtlw-work/dvops-project-dcf/new_file.md

 2. **Profile Management**: Users can view and edit their profile information, including their username and email.

-3. **Coin Flip Game**: Users can participate in a coin flip game where they choose heads or tails.
+3. **Coin Decider**: Users can participate in a coin flip game where they choose heads or tails.
 If they win, their balance doubles; if they lose, their balance is reset to zero.

 4. **Credit Machine**: Users can earn credits by interacting with a credit machine feature on the website.